MrQR-me/docs/registration.md

 once you have Registered you will be sent a verification email, Unltill you have verifierd your email address, when requesting access to submit forms your account will be tagged as <button class="button button3">Unverified</button>.

 Please select the <button class="button button1">Verify Email Address</button> Button to verify your email.
-Your accound will then be tagged as <button class="button button4">Verified</button>. this will also enable the Form Building addon if you have a Paid Subscription.
+Your account will then be tagged as <button class="button button4">Verified</button>.

+This will also enable the Form Building addon if you have a Paid Subscription.

 ## Pro Plan Account